splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 .. _x86_64-AMD64-ARM64-yes:

-Compatible monitors
+Compatible monitors and components
 ======================================================================

-All native Smart Agent receivers are supported in the Collector for the x86_64, AMD64, ARM64, and ppc64le architectures.
+All native OpenTelemetry receivers are supported in the Collector for the x86_64, AMD64, ARM64, and ppc64le architectures.

 Standalone
 ----------------------------------